Financing My UF MBA

 Additional information regarding financial aid for graduate students can be found on the SFA website.
 Here you will be able to gain additional information regarding financial aid policies, the types of loans offered, and any other available forms of assistance for which you may be eligible.

-Program affordability coupled with Gainesville's low cost of living makes the Traditional UF MBA Program an excellent choice for anyone seeking an outstanding education at a reasonable price.
+Program affordability coupled with Gainesville's low cost of living makes the Full-Time Programs an excellent choice for anyone seeking an outstanding education at a reasonable price.

-Students in the Traditional MBA program are eligible for scholarships and graduate assistantships.
+Students in the Full-Time Programs are eligible for scholarships and graduate assistantships.
 Scholarships and graduate assistantships are awarded to MBA candidates based on the criteria below.
 They are awarded as part of the admissions process; therefore an additional application is not required.

 Scholarship and Graduate Assistantship Criteria